 6. Think Remote Learning Resources

-One of the solutions available today in the market is VISO TeacherView which provides a foundation for interactive learning.
+One of the solutions available today in the market is Radix TeacherView which provides a foundation for interactive learning.

-The platform allows teachers to discretely assist students that need help and virtually “walk” between students and see their screens and faces in real-time.
-Teachers can monitor student activities and evaluate performance in real-time, share screens and video camera feeds, provide individual or group assistance, and implement collaborative learning methodologies.
+The platform allows teachers to discretely assist students who need help and virtually “walk” between students and see their screens and faces in real time.
+Teachers can monitor student activities and evaluate performance in real time, share screens and video camera feeds, provide individual or group assistance, and implement collaborative learning methodologies.

-VISO TeacherView can help you continue to provide the highest standard of education to your students no matter where they are in a cost-effective manner.
-As a cloud-based platform, VISO Teacherview, allows teachers to teach and students to learn remotely while having the same seamless experience of a traditional classroom environment.
+Radix TeacherView can help you continue to provide the highest standard of education to your students, no matter where they are, in a cost-effective manner.
+As a cloud-based platform, Radix TeacherView allows teachers to teach and students to learn remotely while having the same seamless experience of a traditional classroom environment.

-To learn more about VISO TeacherView and how it can help you manage remote classrooms click here.
+To learn more about Radix TeacherView and how it can help you manage remote classrooms, click here.